-An Invar alloy Fe66Ni34 that shows anomalously small thermal expansion over a wide temperature range was discovered by Guillaume in 1897 [1].
-The Invar effect has been utilized in various kinds of precision devices and instruments such as semiconductor and flat-paneldisplay manufacturing systems, molded imprints, astronomical telescopes and so forth.
-In a phenomenological model of the Invar effect, there exist at least two types of electronic states in Fe, typically called high-spin (HS) and low-spin (LS) states [2].
+An Invar alloy $Fe{66}Ni{34}$ that shows anomalously small thermal expansion over a wide temperature range was discovered by Guillaume in 1897 [1].
+The Invar effect has been utilized in various kinds of precision instruments various kinds of precision tools and instruments such as semiconductor and flat-panel-display manufacturing systems, molded imprints, astronomical telescopes and so forth.
+A phenomenological model of the Invar effect is that there exist at least two types of electronic states in Fe, typically called high-spin (HS) and low-spin (LS) states [2].
 In this two-state model, the HS state with a larger atomic radius is slightly more stable at a temperature of 0 K than the LS state.
 This results in the compensation of thermal expansion due to increasing density of the LS state at higher temperature.

-However, the detailed origin of the Invar effect is the subject of much discussion even today.
-In recent electronic structure calculations based on the density-functional theory [3], a much more complicated electronic structure was proposed, where non-collinear magnetic moments with different magnitudes are distributed, depending on the local environment.
-On the other hand, the thermal expansion was very recently investigated from a different viewpoint of thermal vibration, by combining temperature-dependent EXAFS measurements with the path integral effective classical potential (PIECP) Monte-Carlo (MC) simulations [4].
-In this work, cooperative anisotropic thermal expansion in face-centered tetragonal (fct) Mn88Ni12 alloy was studied, where one axis shows the Invar effect and the other shows the anti-Invar effect [5].
+Until now, however, there has been still extensive discussion concerning the detailed origin of the Invar effect.
+In the recent electronic structure calculation based on the density-functional theory [3], much more complicated electronic structure was proposed, where non-collinear magnetic moments with different magnitudes are distributed, depending on the local environment.

+On the other hand, we have very recently investigated the thermal expansion [4] from a different view point of thermal vibration, by combining temperature-dependent EXAFS measurements with the path integral effective classical potential (PIECP) Monte-Carlo (MC) simulations [5].
+In this work, we report cooperative anisotropic thermal expansion in face centered tetragonal (fct) $Mn{88}Ni{12}$ alloy, where one axis shows the Invar effect and the other does the anti-Invar effect [6].